 - Low Pressure Boiler

-- Problems With The Thermostat
+- Issues With The Thermostat

-- A diaphragm or airlock is damaged.
+- A diaphragm or airlock is degraded.

-- There is a low level of water.
+- There’s a low level of water.

 - A motorised valves has failed.